jsugarelli/covid-19/README.md

 closing of all shops except for essential supplies and services, closing of schools).

-Observations:

-  - 85.6 % of capacity is currently in use with a 13 pp spread across federal states
-  - 21.1 % of *total* capacity is currently used for Covid-19 patients
-  - 24.6 % of *used* capacity is occupied by Covid-19 patients

-## Data sources & code
+### Data sources & code

-Data is from the German DIVI intensive care register operated by the [Robert-Koch-Institut]() (RKI) and the [Deutsche Interdisziplinäre Vereinigung für Intensiv- und Notfallmedizin](https://www.divi.de/) (DIVI), and can be obtained from
+ICU usage data is from the German DIVI intensive care register operated by the [Robert-Koch-Institut]() (RKI) and the [Deutsche Interdisziplinäre Vereinigung für Intensiv- und Notfallmedizin](https://www.divi.de/) (DIVI), and can be obtained from
 <https://www.intensivregister.de/#/aktuelle-lage/zeitreihen> (click the
 links below the graphics to download the related data).
+Death case and 7-day incidence data is taken from the [Robert-Koch-Institut](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Fallzahlen_Daten.html;jsessionid=FB9800F61AE81ACFF850FB2567F1F1DB.internet071?nn=2386228).
-Data and R source code can be found in this repository.
+All data (already prepared for processing) and R source code can be found in this repository.